mrgaaron/docs/source/pipelines/mqtt.rst

 For a guide to getting started with Pipelines, see :doc:`getting-started`.

-For a reference of Pipelines endpoints and responses, see :doc:`endpoints`.
+For a reference of Pipelines endpoints and responses, see :doc:`http`.

 .. contents::
    :local: